NostalgicCoder/TmdbApi.Lib/README.md

 - Display of movies currently showing in the cinema in the UK.
 - Display of movie information.
 - Display of tv show information.
-- Display of actor/actress information.
+- Display of actor information.
 - Ability to mark films/tv shows the user has watched and have them displayed under a dedicated section for reference.
 - Ability to mark favorite actors and have them displayed under a dedicated section for reference.
-- Show graph data of film/tv years and genres the user has watched.
+- Show graph/stat data of film/tv quantity, years, genres the user has watched.
 - Filter by English only or worldwide search results.

 NOTE!: